MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/microsoft-store.md

 <!-- ====================================================================== -->
 ## Create an app reservation

-[Microsoft Partner Center](https://partner.microsoft.com/dashboard/windows/overview) is the hub for you to submit your app to the Microsoft Store.
+To submit your app to the Microsoft Store, you use [Microsoft Partner Center](https://partner.microsoft.com/dashboard/windows/overview).

 To create an app reservation: